Working with Multiple Projects

 and sdkconfig.prod_common;sdkconfig.prod2

-on the sdkconfig defaults field as shown below:
+in the sdkconfig defaults field as shown below:

-button and use the ESP-IDF: Select Project Configuration command to choose the configuration to override extension configuration settings.
+command to choose the configuration to override extension configuration settings.

-Now use the ESP-IDF: Build your Project to build the project for prod1
+Now, use the ESP-IDF: Build your Project

 and prod2

-Use the ESP-IDF: Open Project Configuration command to modify, add or delete the configuration profiles.
-If you want to stop using these profile, just delete all configuration profiles.
+command to modify, add, or delete the configuration profiles.
+To stop using these profiles, delete all configuration profiles.

 Multiple ESP-IDF Versions

-You can use multiple ESP-IDF versions, one for each ESP-IDF project by explicitly defining your configuration settings in your current project directory .vscode/settings.json
+You can use multiple ESP-IDF versions, one for each project, by explicitly defining your configuration settings in the .vscode/settings.json

-Set the
+Set

 idf.saveScope

-to WorkspaceFolder with the ESP-IDF: Select where to Save Configuration Settings command or directly in the.vscode/settings.json
+to workspace folder using theESP-IDF: Select where to Save Configuration Settings

-Using Multiple Build Configuration Manually
+Using Multiple Build Configurations Manually

-In this extension you can define the build directory with the idf.buildPath
+In this extension, you can define the build directory with the idf.buildPath

 (idf.buildPathWin

-you have sdkconfig files
+Create sdkconfig files

 sdkconfig.prod_common